-- Try and help your child build a positive attitude towards the problem and help him cope actively.
+- Try and help your child build a positive attitude towards the problem and help them cope actively.

 Questions To Ask Your Doctor

-Torticollis treatment for kids can be effective when you take proper care of the child at home.
-And to do that, you need to be aware of the condition, its severity and what you can do to make it better for your kid.
+Torticollis treatment for children can be effective when you take proper care of the child at home.
+And to do that, you need to be aware of the condition, its severity, and what you can do to make it better for your child.
 Remember to ask your doctor about:

 - The type of torticollis that your child has.

 - Home remedies to help your child move his or her neck easily, without aggravating the pain.